dotnet/docs/docs/core/tools/dotnet-tool-restore.md

 ## Name

-`dotnet tool restore` - Installs on your machine the .NET Core local tools that are in scope for the current directory.
+`dotnet tool restore` - Installs on your machine the .NET local tools that are in scope for the current directory.

 ## Synopsis